empathic-ai/altimit/README.md

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>

 Altimit is free for anyone to use and contribtue to.
-The goal of this project—if one is to be defined—is to help contribute to the creation of an elegant protocol for the metaverse.
+The goal of this project—if one is to be defined—is to create a metaverse engine maximally beneificial for developers.
+A lot of metaverse claims exist, but Altimit hopes to deliver.

 ## Compatibility